-Select three or more specific potential suppliers to invite to tender (including at least one local supplier, where practicable without improperly excluding other suppliers), or
+Select three or more specific potential suppliers to invite to tender (including at least one local supplier, where practicable without or improperly excluding other suppliers, or

 Open tender opportunities should use the Council's e-sourcing system if appropriate and publishing the opportunity nationally using Contracts Finder with or without any other advertisement.
-Good practice is to publish the opportunity for contracts over £25,000 (exclusive of VAT).
+Best practice would be to publish the opportunity for contracts over £20,000.

-- 10.4 Justification for inviting only selected potential suppliers must be discussed with the Procurement Team and recorded with procurement documentation. - 10.5 The period allowed for responses should be adequate, considering the complexity of the Council's requirements; to provide a reasonable opportunity for suppliers to prepare and submit a tender.
+- 10.4 Justification for inviting only selected potential suppliers must be approved by the Procurement Team and recorded with procurement documentation. - 10.5 The period allowed for responses should be adequate, considering the complexity of the Council's requirements; to provide a reasonable opportunity for suppliers to prepare and submit a tender.
 This will normally be at least 20 working days. - 10.6 Invitation to tender documents should be sent or made available to the suppliers via the Council's e-sourcing system either to the selected suppliers or in an open opportunity.
-Access to the Council's e-sourcing system will be arranged by the Procurement Team on request. - 10.7 Any bids received after the appointed date and time will not be considered and advice must be obtained from the Procurement team as to next steps. - 10.8 Bids will remain electronically sealed until the appointed time and date and will be opened by the Procurement Team / nominated officer.

-- 10.9 The Procurement Team will manage evaluation of tenders against the specified evaluation criteria and liaise with the Finance Team to check the information provided by the suppliers and if appropriate investigate the financial status of the supplier(s). - 10.10 The Procurement Team will assist in seeking approval, awarding the contract and completion of the procurement process. - 10.11 Record centrally the details of the procurement, including reasons for the selection of the winning bid and/or bids received.
+Access to the Council's e-sourcing system will be arranged by the Procurement Team on request. - 10.7 Any bids received after the appointed date and time will not be considered and advice must be obtained from the Procurement team as to next steps. - 10.8 Bids will remain electronically sealed until the appointed time and date and will be opened by the Procurement Team and nominated officer. - 10.9 The Procurement Team will manage evaluation of tenders against the specified evaluation criteria and liaise with the Finance Team to check the information provided by the suppliers and if appropriate investigate the financial status of the supplier(s). - 10.10 The Procurement Team will assist in seeking approval, awarding the contract and completion of the procurement process. - 10.11 Record centrally the details of the procurement, including reasons for the selection of the winning bid and/or bids received.

-11 TENDER PROCEDURE FOR ABOVE PUBLIC CONTRACT REGULATIONS 2015
+11. TENDER PROCEDURE FOR ABOVE PUBLIC CONTRACT REGULATIONS 2015.

-- 11.1 Advice must be sought from the Council's Procurement Team where the estimated value is likely to exceed the PCR 2015 Financial Thresholds.
+Advice must be sought from the Council's Procurement Team where the estimated value is likely to exceed the PCR 2015 Financial Thresholds.

-- 11.2 The Procurement Team will help manage the procurement process to ensure compliance with the PCR 2015.
+The Procurement Team will manage the procurement process to ensure compliance of the PCR 2015.

-- 11.3 The evaluation criteria and weightings must be prepared to enable the Most Economically Advantageous Tender or bid (MEAT), to be identified, ensuring that all such criteria are appropriate for and proportionate to the relevant contract.
+The evaluation criteria and weightings must be prepared to enable the most economically advantageous tender or bid (MEAT), to be identified, ensuring that all such criteria are appropriate for and proportionate to the relevant contract.

-- 11.4 A report for the Project Team must be prepared for all procurements over the PCR before the contract award to include and not limited to:
+A report for Corporate Management Team Leadership Team must be prepared for all procurements over the PCR to include and not limited to:

-- Nominated contract manager.
+- Nominated contract manager,

-- Risk assessments and risk register.
+- Risk assessments and risk register,

-- Contingency measures (including early termination and exit strategy).
+- Contingency measures (including early termination and exit strategy)

-- Annual review of insurance policy.
+- Annual review of insurance policy

-- Contractual performance.
+- Contractual performance

-- Innovations.
+- Innovations

-- Social Value delivery.
+- Social Value delivery

-- Complaints and compliments.
+- Complaints and compliments

-- Data Protection issues (if appropriate).
+Data Protection issues (if appropriate).

-12 TENDER EVALUATION
+12. TENDER EVALUATION

-- 12.1 Tenders must be evaluated in accordance with the evaluation criteria as set out in the invitation to tender documents. - 12.2 The arithmetic in tenders must be checked by the appropriate officer as defined in the procurement documentation.
-If arithmetical errors are found they should be notified to the supplier, who should be requested to confirm or withdraw their tender. - 12.3 When evaluating tenders including Frameworks, appropriate due diligence must be untaken to assure the Council of the financial stability of contractors and sub-contractors.
+Tenders must be evaluated in accordance with the evaluation criteria as set out in the invitation to tender documents.

+The arithmetic in tenders must be checked by the appropriate officer as defined in the procurement documentation.
+If arithmetical errors are found they should be notified to the supplier, who should be requested to confirm or withdraw their tender.

-13 DECLARATION OF INTEREST
+13. DECLARATION OF INTEREST

-- 13.1 If it comes to the knowledge of a Member or Officer (or other appropriate person) of the Council that a contract in which they have a pecuniary interest has been, or is to be, entered by the Council then they must immediately give written notice to the Monitoring Officer.
-This needs to be recorded on the annual return. - 13.2 The Monitoring Officer shall maintain records of all declaration of interests notified by Members and Officers (or other appropriate person).
+If it comes to the knowledge of a Member or Officer (or other appropriate person) of the Council that a contract in which they have a pecuniary interest has been, or is to be, entered by the Council then they must immediately give written notice to the Monitoring Officer.
+This needs to be recorded on the annual return.

+The Monitoring Officer shall maintain records of all declaration of interests notified by Members and Officers (or other appropriate person).

-14 POST TENDER NEGOTIATION
+14. POST TENDER NEGOTIATION